2

 Events

-June 8
+June 26-28

 About

-The first book in the series, the Oklahoma Book Award-winning The Physicists’ Daughter, is named for Justine, whose physicist parents taught her things girls weren’t expected to know in 1944.
+Her current book, The Traitor Beside Hertakes advantage of Mary Anna’s degrees in physics and engineering to tell the story of Justine Byrne, who is working undercover in a Washington, DC code-breaking operation during World War II.
+Her assignment?
+To find a spy endangering many, many lives as the Battle of the Bulge unfolds.
+The first book in Mary Anna’s Justine Byrne series of historical mysteries, the Oklahoma Book Award-winning The Physicists’ Daughter, is named for Justine, whose physicist parents taught her things girls weren’t expected to know in 1944.
 Mary Anna describes Justine as “a little bit Rosie-the-Riveter and a little bit Bletchley Park code breaker.”